7cc5c4f330d47060/botv12/README.md

 - commands (obviously)
 - a self care system
 - a command core, to run commands quickly
+- a hashing system, to enable trusted users to securely run certain commands in chat

 ## What does "botvX" mean?